Dennelle/GS-ProjectOne-War/readme.md

 ## H2 Getting Started:
 Peace is a two-player game.

-To get started click the facdown player 1 card.
+To get started click the face down player 1 card.
 Click the card for every play.

 The object of the game is to keep your peace by drawing a higher card than the 2nd player.
 If you match ranks with the other player you have enter a War scenario.
 In a War scenario both players lose 4 points.
 The player with the most points after the cards run out wins.